Spring Festival at Spaso House: Spring Festival and the Great Ball at Satan's in The Master and Margarita

 Etkind argued that Bulgakova was not so much documenting what she witnessed as attempting to explain "a certain fact known to her from her husband's account, but unclear and thus noteworthy during diary revisions."
 According to Etkind, Bulgakov, while discussing with his wife which version of the Great Ball at Satan's to retain in the novel, drew a parallel between it and the Spring Festival.
 This parallel remained unclear to Elena Bulgakova.
 Etkind attempted to argue that William Bullitt, to some extent, served as a prototype for Woland in the novel.

-Doctor of Philology Alexey Varlamov in his 2008 biography of Bulgakov, published in the The Lives of Remarkable People series, was highly cautious about the Spring Festival's influence on the writer's novel.
+Doctor of Philology Alexey Varlamov in his 2008 biography of Bulgakov, published in the series The Lives of Remarkable People, was highly cautious about the Spring Festival's influence on the writer's novel.
 He only acknowledged the event as the "pinnacle" of Bulgakov's interactions with American embassy staff.
 Regarding Etkind's theory that William Bullitt was a prototype for Woland, Varlamov commented that it "seems to us, in its own way, not without rational basis."
 However, he immediately cited a summary and quotes from American Bulgakov scholar, candidate of philological sciences Alexander Dolinin, who refuted close ties between the ambassador and the writer and called the Woland-Bullitt connection a "dilettantish hunt for prototypes."
 Dolinin also accused Etkind of direct falsification of one of Bullitt's statements used to support this hypothesis.

 Candidate of Philology Pavel Spivakovsky, in his article The Baron's Blood in The Master and Margarita (Bulgakov's Novel as an 'Anti-Soviet' Work), was extremely brief in describing similarities between the Spring Festival and Satan's Ball.
 In his view, only the interior of the house where Woland's ball takes place resembles Spaso House.

 Bulgakov scholar Leonid Parshin summarized eyewitness accounts and documents, concluding that the Spring Festival directly influenced Bulgakov's depiction of Satan's Ball.
 He noted direct parallels: numerous tulips, guests and hosts in tailcoats, live birds and harmonicas, "meat sizzling on hot coals" (shashlik), and dances.
 In American journalist Peter S. Bridges' article Spaso House, singing wild birds are mentioned flying under the ceiling after the reception.
 In The Master and Margarita, the sound of wings from scattered parrots is noted.
 The article included photos clearly showing a grand vestibule, colonnade, and vast room sizes.
 The event's name—Bullitt's Spring Ball and Bulgakov's "spring full moon ball" — is nearly identical.
 The murder of Baron Meigel by Azazello, according to Parshin, corresponds to the life and death of NKVD secret agent Boris Shteiger (a confidant of Avel Yenukidze, chairman of the Government Commission for the Bolshoi Theatre and MXAT), whose duties included eavesdropping on American embassy staff conversations.
 This was first established by Canadian Bulgakov scholar Anthony Colin Wright in his 1978 book Mikhail Bulgakov: Life and Interpretations, published in Toronto.